 International Women's Day is a big deal, but when you have a daughter, it's even more important to take the time to soak in the message.
 It's more than just singing along to Spice Girls (although that helps), so having some

 The thing is, your daughter is most likely surrounded by strong women every day.
 But International Women's Day is the perfect time to really focus on women, what it means to be a woman, and how women have shaped the entire world, even if a lot of the world likes to pretend like they didn't.
 Especially now that it's 2017 and the

 So in honor of girl power, here are 15 ways to celebrate International Women's Day with your daughter.
 You don't have to be crafty or have a plethora of knowledge on badass women to make it work, but you will have a blast and feel good about all you're introducing your daughter to.
 If both of you end up feeling empowered and inspired, then you made the day work.

 tons of feminist books for kids, but my recommendation is ($14) by Elena Favilli and Francesca Cavallo.
 With 100 bedtime stories, each one is focused on a woman who was a total badass and is accompanied by beautiful illustrations.
 They are quick reads, but pack a lot of punch and will leave both you and your little girl inspired for the day.
 Goodnight Stories for Rebel Girls: 100 Tales of Extraordinary Women

 local Planned Parenthood and see how you can volunteer.
 Go to a women and children's shelter in you area, and donate hygiene products like pads and tampons, food, clothing, or even toys.
 When your daughter sees the difference women can make together, especially for other women, she'll feel empowered to keep that attitude going.

 Reenact Famous Speeches Given By Women

-4. Pick Out A New, Empowering Toy
+Pick Out A New, Empowering Toy

 astronaut costume ($17) or a chemistry set ($32).
 These kinds of toys can reiterate what your little girl should already know: she can do and be anything she wants to be.
 There's no shame in loving Barbies or toy kitchens either, but it's always nice to have some diversity in the toy box.

 Remember those empowering toys?
 Throw some together and play career day with your girl.
 Does she want to be a writer?
 Research some incredible women writers and talk about them.
 Does she want to be a scientist?
 Talk to her about the statistics.
 According to the Unesco Institute for Statistics, in 2013, women researchers accounted for only

 Watch A Girl Power Movie

 Mulan is always a favorite about a badass woman saving China and Star Wars: The Force Awakens proves that girls truly run the world.
 (And the galaxy.)
 For older daughters, Hidden Figures is the story of Katherine Johnson, Dorothy Vaughan, and Mary Jackson, three African-American women working at NASA and their contributions to one of the biggest missions in the world — orbiting John Glenn into space.

 Go On A Scavenger Hunt For Things Made Possible By A Woman

 Write To Your Representatives

 Because International Women's Day is the best time to make a difference for all the women in your life.
 Grab some pens and postcards and sit down with your daughter to fire off letters to your representatives.
 You can also write some nice cards to the women you're stoked to see in office like Senator Elizabeth Warren, Senator Tammy Duckworth, and Senator Catherine Cortez Masto.

 Give Out "Wages" Based On The Pay Gap

 working women only made 80 cents for every dollar earned by a man.
 Count out 80 cents and compare it to a dollar on the table, for the same amount of work, so your daughter can get a visual sense of the injustices women still face.
 To highlight how that number changes for black and Hispanic women, take away the money until you have the wage gap represented for women of color.
 Your little girl will be ready for fight for justice.

 visualization is one of the most powerful mind exercises you can do, so to fill your girl's mind with dreams and empowering women, create a vision board in the name of International Women's Day.
 Use affirmative, uplifting language in the words and find women who mean something to her, whether it's a favorite author or singer, so she remembers that women are important.

 Ask About Her Dreams & Goals

 Have you ever talked to your daughter about her real dreams and goals?
 With younger kids, it can be tough.
 My kid would probably say something like eat more cookies.
 But for kids who are in pre-school or older, it's a fun way to hear how they view the world and what they expect for themselves.

 List All The Reasons Why It's Great To Be A Woman

 Because there's a lot.
 Get a big poster board and make a list so when she's having a bad day, like if someone tells her girls can't play baseball, she can pull it out and remember everything great about herself.

 Pick A Topic & Heavily Research Some Women Involved In It

 the NASA research mathematician responsible for Alan Shepard's mission on Freedom 7 and helped put John Glenn into orbit.
 If she's interested in television, talk about the women who pioneered their way into the industry like Mary Tyler Moore.
 There's so many women who have heavily influenced every facet of the world, so it won't be hard to find a topic she loves and a woman to inspire her.

 Focus On The #BeBoldForChange Campaign

 Call on the masses or call on yourself to forge a better working world — a more inclusive, gender equal world."
 The website has some ideas for you to follow through with, like how to take action to campaign against violence or how to challenge bias and inequality.
 Talk to your daughter about what it means to be bold for change and try some of the ideas the International Women's Day website shared.